• Skip to primary navigation

 • Add the remaining ingredients and give it a good stir.
 It should be quite thick, about the consistency of raw cake batter.

-• Get a bowl of cold water and use it to dip your hands while you shape the patties.
+• Keep a bowl of cold water next to you and use it to dip your hands while you shape the patties.
 If you have wet hands the batter will not stick to your fingers as you shape the patties.

-• If it’s really too wet to handle then either mix in another tablespoon of cornflour, or just take a large spoon and drop spoonfuls of the mixture into the hot oil.
+• If you find the batter still too wet to handle either mix in another tablespoon of cornflour, or take a large spoon and drop spoonfuls of the mixture into the hot oil.

 Steps for frying the fishcakes.